-Engineers use the rock cycle to help them understand the geology for an area.
+Engineers use the rock cycle to help them understand the geology of region.
 Geotechnical engineers understand the rock cycle, what causes the rocks to break, and how a rock reacts when exposed to different environmental factors.
 These engineers are the people to contact when you want to develop a new area of houses or stores on land that has never been built upon before.
-These engineers are skilled in identifying different types of rocks and soils in an area, and determining if the rocks may break if exposed to new forces, such as the pressure from vehicle traffic, structures and people.
-These engineers also study how changes to the area might cause any unwanted side effects and risks to humans and property, such as landslides, unstable ground, and rock falls.
+These engineers are able to identify different types of rocks and soils in an area, and determine if the rocks may break if exposed to new forces, such as the pressure from vehicle traffic, structures and people.
+These engineers also study how changes to the area might cause unwanted side effects and risks to humans and property, such as landslides, unstable ground, and rock falls.
 In this way, they keep us safe by predicting and preventing natural hazards.
 Engineers must consider the environmental effects of their interactions with the earth and rocks, and how the addition of a structure or removal of some rocks might impact the stability of the area, increasing the risk of natural disasters and causing damage to structures over time.

 The rock cycle explains the series of changes that rocks go though as they slowly are altered from one form into another.
 Key concepts for students to understand are that the rock cycle is a slow and continuous process, occurring over thousands of years, and that rocks change from one form to another under heat, weathering, erosion, melting, cooling, pressure, compaction and cementation.